Nandini-gandhi/DinoGameRL/README.md

 ### 2.5 Report‑only visualizations (used for preparing the report)

 During the project, I used two additional plotting scripts to generate some of the figures that appear in the written report.
-These helper files were used only for formatting and exporting polished figures for the report and were **not added to the submitted repository**:

 * `create_report_visualizations.py`
 * `create_report_visualizations_v2.py`